romanof-zz/fine/README.md

 - [Algo] Algorithmic Trading: https://bitbucket.org/fineppl/fine-algos

-## cross-cutting ideas
+## cross-cutting

 ### prioritized commodities

+Commodity could be a stock unit, option of the following companies.

 > stated here as a point of reference, intended to be used in multiple projects.

-Commodity could be a stock unit, option of the following companies.

 - Amazon
 - Microsoft